 - understand the different working styles for different writing projects

-- use poetry as a way in to further creative writing
+- use poetry as a way to further creative writing

 - learn about the importance of a well-constructed synopsis

-- learn that the end is just the beginning, and how to redraft and refine your work.
+- learn how to redraft and refine your work.

 What will you gain?

 By the end of the course, you will have a variety of writing projects in development, and a network of fellow writers and potential collaborators with whom you can progress your work further.